-Lip balm is one of those skincare essentials that really make the difference.
-I’ve made DIY lip balm before, but unfortunately for anyone who can’t use animal products it has beeswax… So today I’m sharing my lip balm recipe without beeswax.
+A Lip balm recipe is one of those skincare essentials that really makes a difference.
+I’ve made lip balm before, but unfortunately for anyone who can’t use animal products it has beeswax.

-This Lip Balm Recipe Will Care For Your Lips All Year Round
+This Lip Balm Will Care For Your Lips All Year Round

 The lack of beeswax is compensated by a selection of wonderful carrier oils, a well-chosen cosmetic butter, a dash of vitamin E oil and a few drops of beautiful peppermint essential oil as well.
-Honestly, it’s just as good as my beeswax lip balm recipe, and if you’re vegan (or know someone that is) I definitely recommend you give this a try.
+Honestly, it’s just as good as my DIY beeswax lip balm, and if you’re vegan (or know someone that is) I definitely recommend you give this a try.

-If you read my last post about diy lip balm and chapstick you’ll know how versatile they are!
+If you read my last post about lip balm and chapstick you’ll know how versatile they are!
 Not only are they great for lips, but also any area of irritated, dry or chapped skin.
-If I graze my skin, I’ll use some homemade lip balm on it.
+If I graze my skin, I’ll use some balm on it.
 It’ll speed healing and stop dirt or anything getting in.
-Homemade lip balm isn’t just for the lips anymore!
+Lip balm isn’t just for the lips anymore!

 - So the candelilla wax is our substitute for beeswax.
 While beeswax is probably a superior product, candelilla is an excellent replacement for our vegan friends.
 It can be used in many DIY skin care products and has a similar price tag as beeswax.
 It’s also a great choice for anyone who is allergic to bee by-products.